EMUR/AccessoryTouchBarPackage/README.md

 <img src="https://i.imgur.com/QJUriYN.gif" width="300px"/>

-> If you have ever felts that it's hard for you to read or scroll through the content of a text field, maybe the text is too small? or the font is not clear?
+> If you have ever felt that it's hard for you to read or scroll through the content of a text field, maybe the text is too small? or the font is not clear?
 The *Zoom* functionality is perfect for that.
 It will zoom in the text of the label and will allow you to edit the content with a much more clarity.

 </br>
 </br>